Vinai/module-current-product-example/readme.md

 ## Why not use `Registry\CurrentProduct` directly as the view model?

-That would be nice, but this doesn't work because all object block arguments are newly instantiated.
+That would be nice, but this doesn't work for Magento versions under 2.3.2, because all object block arguments are newly instantiated.
 They are not shared instances (via `ObjectManager::get()`).
 This makes it impossible to use the view model directly, as the custom registry object only works because it is a shared instance.